Studio Portrait Photographer in San Francisco

 The images from this shoot ended up serving double duty: they became direct references for a commercial portrait assignment I shot shortly after at Roche Molecular Systems.
 That's the quiet value of personal work — it sharpens your eye and gives clients something concrete to brief from.

-I also photographed Laura, a teacher and competitive bodybuilder.
+I also photographed Laura during the same visit — a teacher and competitive bodybuilder whose presence in front of the camera is something else entirely.
 Those images are coming soon.

 Whether I'm building a pop-up studio at home or shooting on location across the Bay Area, my approach stays the same: create a comfortable space, find the light, and make a portrait that actually looks like the person.
 If you're looking for a San Francisco portrait photographer for headshots, editorial work, or brand imagery, I'd love to connect.